AppcentMobile/FirebaseDemoAndroid/Readme.md

 - Firebase Authentication: Manages user authentication.
 - Firebase Realtime Database: Stores and retrieves messages and user data.
 - Firebase Crashlytics: For catching any unwanted crashes and issues
-- Jitpack Navigation : As our main tool for navigating between screens
+- Jetpack Navigation : As our main tool for navigating between screens
 - Hilt: For dependency Injection

+## Usage
+Create your firebase project and add google-services.json to this project then add database rules to your firebase realtime database rules

 ## Firebase Realtime Database Rules